khulnasoft-lab/kube-bench/CONTRIBUTING.md

 We welcome pull requests!
 - Every Pull Request should have an associated Issue, unless you are fixing a trivial documentation issue.
-- We will not accept changes to LICENSE, NOTICE or CONTRIBUTING from outside the Khulnasoft Security team.
+- We will not accept changes to LICENSE, NOTICE or CONTRIBUTING from outside the KhulnaSoft Security team.
 Please raise an Issue if you believe there is a problem with any of these files.
 - Your PR is more likely to be accepted if it focuses on just one change.
 - Describe what the PR does.
 There's no convention enforced, but please try to be concise and descriptive.
 Treat the PR description as a commit message.
 Titles that start with "fix"/"add"/"improve"/"remove" are good examples.
 - Please add the associated Issue in the PR description.